 Your optometrist will evaluate your eyes and ask you questions about your lifestyle to determine which option fits you best.
 For answers to common questions about presbyopia check out AllAboutVision.com's Presbyopia FAQ.

 Still have questions?
 Leave them in the comments below and we will be happy to answer them for you!

-Written by Mike Rebarchik, optometrist, Sussex Eye Center
+By Dr. Mike Rebarchik, optometrist, Sussex Eye Center